 To say happy birthday to someone in Croatian, you’d say Sretan rođendan, which is pronounced “Sre-tan rojen-dan”.
 You might want to give it a few read-throughs to get the pronunciation correct before the big day.

 Want to elongate the sentiment a little bit?
-You can say or sing happy birthday to you in Croatian.
+You can say or sing Happy Birthday to you in Croatian.
 That’s Sretan rođendan ti, which is pronounced as “Sre-tan rojen-dan tee”.
 Again, give it a try before your friend’s birthday as Croatian is not the easiest language to manage.

 Other Celebratory Phrases in Croatian

-If you’re looking for alternatives to happy birthday or just need a celebratory phrase for an anniversary, promotion, or wedding, here are a few phrases you can use to impress your Croatian friends.
+If you’re looking for alternatives to Happy Birthday or just need a celebratory phrase for an anniversary, promotion, or wedding, here are a few phrases you can use to impress your Croatian friends.

 First of all, “congratulations” is a great catch-all phrase that you can use in many situations.
 To say congratulations you can say Čestitke which is pronounced as “Chest-eet-keh”.
 Alternatively, you can write all the best in the birthday card which is Sve najbolje .

-If you want to say it outloud, normally at the end of a conversation, all the best in Croatian is pronounced “Sveh nai-bol-ee”.
+If you want to say it out loud, normally at the end of a conversation, all the best in Croatian is pronounced “Sveh nai-bol-ee”.

 How to Sing Happy Birthday in Croatian

-Who doesn’t love the tradition of singing the happy birthday song?
+Who doesn’t love the tradition of singing the Happy Birthday song?
 The awkwardness of the birthday person sitting in front of a cake, the off-key friends singing along, the delicious anticipation of cake?
 Well, in Croatian the birthday song is the same tune as it is in English.

 The lyrics are pretty straightforward: